gatsbyjs/gatsby/docs/docs/adding-tags-and-categories-to-blog-posts.md

 }
 ```

-The above query groups posts by `tags`, and return each `tag` with the number of posts for each as `totalCount`.
-We could also extract some post data in each group, but to create a page for each tag, we only need to know the tag name.
+The above query groups posts by `tags`, and returns each `tag` with the number of posts as `totalCount`.
+As an addition, we could extract some post data in each group if we need to.
+To keep this tutorial small, we're only using the tag name in our tag pages.
 Let's make the tag page template now:

 ## Make a tags page template (for `/tags/{tag}`)